 Cartagena – This Caribbean port is the largest in Colombia, but it’s best known for the beautifully preserved old town.
 It’s a UNESCO World Heritage site that feels like a fairy-tale.

-Medellín – It’s impossible to talk about Medellín without mentioning the country’s most famous celebrity, Pablo Escobar.
+Medellín – It’s impossible to talk about Medellín without mentioning the country’s most infamous celebrity, Pablo Escobar.
 There’s much more than what you’ve seen in Narcos though, and it has undergone a lot of change in recent years to become a great destination for backpackers.
+Check out these incredible hostels in Medellín from which to explore the city from!

-If you have time, take a trip to Guatapé, filled with street art which makes it one of the most colourful pueblos in the world.
+If you have time, take a trip to Guatapé.
+Filled with street art, it’s one of the most colourful pueblos in the world.

 Ecuador is still developing as a tourist destination, meaning it’s a great time to visit.
 It has three distinct mainland environments: to the west, there’s the Pacific coast and world class beaches, the central Highlands have some of the Andes most dramatic volcanoes, and the Oriente in the East is the beginning of the Amazonian rainforest.
 All of that is before we get to the jewel in the crown – the Galapagos.